LyteNyte Grid logo for light mode. Links back to the documentation home page.

 Sticky Group Labels

 The implementation is simple.
-The important part is the style override.
-Grid.HeaderGroupCell uses relative position and hidden overflow by default.
+The important part is the styles override.
+Grid.HeaderGroupCell uses position: relative and overflow: hidden by default.
 In this case, overriding those defaults is appropriate.
-Since pinned columns may appear at the start, compute the starting width and use it for insetInlineStart.
+Since pinned columns can be pinned to the start, we use the --ln-start-offset variable, which equals the total width in pixels of the columns pinned to the start.
+LyteNyte Grid sets --ln-start-offset on the grid viewport.

 }}